Tips for Effective Injury Prevention

 Listening to Your Body

 Listening to one’s body is perhaps one of the most important yet often neglected aspects of injury prevention.
 Athletes and fitness enthusiasts alike must develop an awareness of their physical limits and recognize signs of fatigue or discomfort that may indicate an impending injury.
-Ignoring these signals can lead to overtraining or exacerbation of existing conditions.
+Ignoring these signals can lead to overtraining or the exacerbation of existing conditions.

 For example, a runner who feels persistent pain in their knee may be at risk for developing a more serious injury if they continue training without addressing the issue.
 Practicing mindfulness during workouts can help individuals tune into their bodies more effectively.
 This might involve taking note of how certain movements feel or being aware of any unusual sensations during exercise.